 Getting shellfish reefs back into Port Phillip Bay

-Situated on the doorstep of Melbourne, Port Phillip Bay contains a wide range of habitats like seagrasses, hard corals, colourful sponge gardens and sandy plains.
-A hundred years ago it was also home to extensive oyster and mussel reefs that supported a range of sea life such as fish, crabs, sea squirts, snails and sponges.
-Sadly, after many years of commercial dredging, pollution, introduced species and disease, these shellfish reefs have virtually disappeared.
+Port Phillip Bay contains a wide range of marine habitats like leafy seagrass meadows, hard temperate coral outcrops, colourful sponge gardens and vast underwater sandy plains.
+A hundred years ago it was also home to extensive oyster and mussel reefs that supported a huge range of other sea life including fish, crabs, sea squirts, snails and sponges.
+Sadly, after many years of over exploitation, pollution, introduced species and disease, these shellfish reefs disappeared.

-As well as monitoring the progress of this deployment of 1,200 square metres of reef, we are formulating longer-term plans to implement a larger-scale restoration program in Port Phillip Bay and beyond.
-Our vision is to reinstate around 500 hectares of these lost reefs (equivalent to 700 soccer pitches) around the Victorian coastline, and we hope to continue to work with the Victorian Government to achieve this with the aim of creating self-sustaining shellfish reefs, boosting fish populations and providing cleaner water for nature and people to enjoy.
+We’ve got big plans for the future!
+We’re formulating longer-term plans to implement a larger-scale restoration program in Port Phillip Bay and elsewhere in Victoria.
+Our vision is to reinstate around 500 hectares of these lost reefs (equivalent to 700 soccer pitches) around the Victorian coastline, and we hope to continue to work with the Victorian Government and other partners to achieve this with the aim of creating self-sustaining shellfish reefs, boosting fish populations and providing cleaner water for nature and people to enjoy.